lockss/lockss-rtd-manual/docs/configuring.rst

 1. Prompt: :guilabel:`User name for web UI administration`

-   Enter a username for the primary administrative user in the LOCKSS system's Web user interfaces.
+   Enter a username for the primary administrative user in the LOCKSS stack's Web user interfaces.

 2. Prompt: :guilabel:`Password for web UI administration user <uiuser>`